Sponsors & Partners

 Scholarships are often times a great motivator for a student to decide to attend college.
 DECA's scholarship program provides about a quarter of a million dollars each year.
 More than 50 corporations provide scholarships through the DECA Scholarship Program.
 DECA, Inc. administers the program based on guidelines set by the donor and freeing the company from any potential compensation issues.

 DECA's premier educational offering is its Competitive Events Program.
 Each year, more than 125,000 DECA members participate in these competitions at the local, state, regional, and international conferences.
 Exhibiting at DECA's conferences allow you the opportunity to meet chapter leaders and advisors, build your name recognition and promote your products and services.
+If you are interested in serving as a virtual or in person exhibitor contact [email protected]

 Competitive Events Sponsorship